rabogan/ESL-Lesson-System/README.md

 8. **ChatBot:** Much like the Duck Debugger in CS50, a chatbot could be used to help students outside of lesson times.
 9. **Pronunciation Helper:** Using a 3rd party API that compares student pronunciation of words (entered into a section in the lesson record), and helps them improve.

-## Citing AI-Based Tools

-Throughout the development of this project, AI-based tools like ChatGPT were used to assist with code generation and troubleshooting.
-These tools were used to enhance productivity and provide suggestions but all code was reviewed and integrated by the project developers.

 ## Additional Information